Steve's Debian media page

 I previously had some similar USB drives made up with colour printing that looked even prettier, but unfortunately I found that the colour print rubbed off too easily.
 Hence I've moved to the new etched style instead.
 The artwork is the same as before, just now in mono.

 DVDs and Blu-rays

 The standard discs I do are currently:

-Stretch takes a different number of CDs/DVDs/BDs depending on the architecture.
-Check the lists at http://cdimage.debian.org/debian-cd/ to see exactly how many, and which packages fit on which disc(s).
+Stretch takes a different number of DVDs/BDs depending on the architecture.
+Check the lists at https://cdimage.debian.org/debian-cd/ to see exactly how many, and which packages fit on which disc(s).

 As a guide, amd64 or i386 take 14 DVDs each if you want the whole set, but it's not likely that you will want them all.
-For most people, a set of just the first 2 or 3 DVDs is likely to include all the bits you'll need.
+For most people, a set of just the first 2 or 3 DVDs is likely to include all the bits you'll need and you can always grab any extra packages online later.
 All the source fits on 10 DVDs.

 NOTE: these update discs will only work for upgrades within the Jessie series; if you have an older system (e.g. Wheezy) or want to move forwards to Jessie, then you'll need a full set.

-Probably only for developers - not guaranteed to be useable in any way, but you may find them useful.
+Probably only for developers - not guaranteed to be usable in any way, but you may find them useful.
 Ask me...

-I am able and happy to create CDs for architectures other than i386/amd64, but I am unable to test them as much, or in some cases at all.
+I am able and happy to provide media for architectures other than i386/amd64, but I am unable to test them as much, or in some cases at all.

 If you want custom discs/images made, let me know and I may be able to help.